World’s First Global Maritime Competition

 The Hole forms a perfect circle amidst the coral reef, known as the Lighthouse Reef and is also a part of the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.

 The Great Blue Hole of Belize features more than 300 meters (984 ft) across and 125 meters (410 ft) deep.
-Researchers consider the Great Blue Hole the largest of its kind and discovered huge stalactites, dripstone sheets, and columns inside the Blue Hole.
+Researchers consider the Great Blue Hole the largest of its kind and have discovered huge stalactites, dripstone sheets, and columns inside the Blue Hole.

 Water levels in the surrounding areas of the sinkhole are so shallow that the coral often breaks the surface at low tide.
 The watercolour of the swallow hole is deep blue in contrast with the aquamarine colour of the water neighbouring it.